vangrieg/midistuff/README.md

 ### `tempo_to_sysex.py`

-Prompts for a tempo (10–255 BPM), converts it into a Roland-style SysEx message, and prints the full byte sequence including checksum.
+Prompts for a tempo (10–255 BPM), converts it into a Fractal Audio FM3 SysEx message, and prints the full byte sequence including checksum.

 Run it directly: